joelqp/RLP-ManoMimo/README.md

 # Support

-If you have any issues or suggestions, please submit a Pull Request.
+If you have any issues, please create an Issue.

 # Sponsors